 Don’t fight your feelings – It’s normal to have lots of ups and downs, and feel many conflicting emotions, including anger, resentment, sadness, relief, fear, and confusion.
 It’s imperative to identify and acknowledge these feelings, no matter how painful.
 Trying to suppress these feelings will only make the grieving of the loss worse.

 Discuss your feelings – It can be a challenge to talk about your feelings with others, but it is extremely important to find a way to do so as you grieve your loss.
 Letting out your feelings so that another person can make you feel less alone and begin to heal.
 If you’re having too much trouble talking it out, go ahead and start a journal where you can write down your feelings.

-Keep in mind that you’re goal is to move on – Talking about your feelings can free you a but, however it is important not to dwell on the negative feelings or to over-analyze the situation.
+Keep in mind that the goal is to move on – Talking about your feelings can free you a bit however, it is important not to dwell on the negative feelings or to over-analyze the situation.
 Getting stuck in the blame game, anger, and resentment will suck your energy and prevent you from moving on.

 Understand that prolonged grief can turn into depression: Emotions and grief can paralyze you after a divorce, but the sadness does eventually lift and you start moving on – little by little.
 If you notice that you can’t move on or begin to feel better, your grief may have become Major Depressive Disorder, which can be treated by a psychologist.
 Please call your doctor for any help with depression.

 Why Reaching Out After Divorce Is So Important: